kulcsarrudolf/pasztor.at/_posts/2020-07-15-the-painful-enterprise-way-to-the-cloud.md

 that the cloud may even be more expensive for specific workloads... nobody wants to be a naysayer and rock the boat.

 It’s also a fact of life that the largest cloud providers are US-owned.
-This can present a problem for some European customers, for example, when government projects are on the line.
+This can present a problem for some European customers, such as when government projects are on the line.
 Which is why the [GAIA-X](https://www.data-infrastructure.eu/GAIAX/Navigation/EN/Home/home.html) project even exists.

 Does this mean no European company is moving to the cloud?
 Of course not.
 They don’t have a choice.
 Cloud providers